leotm/fantastec/README.md

 ## Development environment

-Run `npm run dev` to install the dependencies and dev dependencies.
+Run `npm run dev` launch a dev server.

 ## Build

-Run npm run build to build the project to the `dist` directory.
+Run `npm run build` to compile the project to the `dist` directory.

 ## TODO